single-cell-data/SOMA/brainstorming.md

 `SOMADenseNdArray` is a monomorphic, dense, N-dimensional array with offset (zero-based) integer indexing on each dimension.
 The `SOMADenseNdArray` has a user-defined schema, which includes:

-- type - a `primitive` type, expressed as an Arrow type (eg, `int64`, `float32`, etc)
+- type - a `primitive` type, expressed as an Arrow type (e.g., `int64`, `float32`, etc)
-- shape - the shape of the array, ie, number and length of each dimension
+- shape - the shape of the array, i.e., number and length of each dimension

 All dimensions must have a positive, non-zero length.